sjanssen2/spike/docs/walkthrough_hhu.md

     Our backup strategy is quite primitive, as we use multiple individual NAS systems.
 They are stored in office 13.43.-01.65.
 The latest one is located in the wet lab room with the HiSeq as "the backup NAS" with IP `10.2.5.12`.
 We bundle and compress all raw files of each flowcell (which are automatically copied from the controller PC to drive Z:, which is `/data/pipeline_in` on the pipeline server, via this pipeline.

     SSH into the pipeline server (`134.99.133.111`)
-    1. create the sample sheet (please see spike/docs/samplesheet.md for more details) and copy it to the this directory at the pipeline server  /data/Spike_data/Inputs/SampleSheets/
+    1. create the sample sheet (please see [spike/docs/samplesheet.md](spike/docs/samplesheet.md) for more details) and copy it to this directory at the   pipeline server /data/Spike_data/Inputs/SampleSheets/
     2. open a new `screen` session (`screen -S backup`)
     3. navigate (`cd`) to your installation directory of `spike`.
     4. limit the samples known to the pipeline to those of the latest run: